 [Beowulf spoke, the son of Ecgtheow: "Well, Unferth my friend, drunk with beer you have talked a great deal about Brecca, told of his adventures.
 I claim for a fact that I have greater strength in the sea, hardship of the waves, than any other man.]

 One of my favourite language groups is the so-called Celtic groups found in the extreme edge of Western Europe.
 This group is split into two main groups: the Goedelic and Brythonic groups, also called p-Celtic and q-Celtic.
 They are the Irish and Scots Gaelic, and Welsh languages.
 They also include Manx (close to Irish Gaelic with some Welsh), Cornish, Breton from France and Galician from Spain (all close to Welsh).
-They are ancient languages, possibly related to the language spoken in Western Europe before the Roman conquest and maybe even to Cythian, though it's not at all certain that the modern Celts are the same people as the Keltoi as the Greeks called them or the people the Romans called Gauls.
+They are ancient languages, possibly related to the language spoken in Western Europe before the Roman conquest and maybe even to Cythian, though it's not at all certain that the modern Celts are the same people as the Keltoi, as the Greeks called them or the people the Romans called Gauls.

 The terms p-Celtic and q-Celtic come from the ancient words for 'son of' or more precisely, 'of the clan of', map and maq in Welsh and Gaelic respectively.
 These have become the modern Ap (or Ab) in Welsh and Mac in Scots and Irish Gaelic.
 How many people today have the name Bevan (Ab Evan), Pritchard (Ap Richard) or Probert (Ap Robert) and how many millions of Macs and Mcs are there?
-So we can trace these family names back to early origins in earlier languages and to the culturally related devise of using a clan name as a surname.
+So we can trace these family names back to early origins in earlier languages and to the culturally related device of using a clan name as a surname.

 The Celtic word for king is also interesting.
 Forms of it appear in other related modern languages.
 It is words like this which show how languages are related.
 The Gaelic for king is rí.
 This word takes the form rex in Latin, roi in French and raj in Hindi and Urdu, so showing, along with many other words, how Gaelic, Latin and Hindi are all members of the Indo-European family of languages.
 From this word, (via medieval French) we get the English words Royal, Regal and Reign.
 Yes.
 We still speak a local dialect of Indo-European.